 Base model

-We used a stage structured, fishery model from Biggs, Carpenter, and Brock (2009).
-Their original model contained trophic triangle dynamics between a harvested sport fish with juvenile and adult stages, and a single stage planktivore fish that was not part of the fishery.
-The model also contains basic foraging arena dynamics where juvenile sportfish and planktivores move between the foraging arena and refuge.
-In this model adult sportfish can prey upon their own juveniles and planktivores when they are in the foraging arena.
-Planktivores can prey on juvenile sportfish in both the refuge and the foraging arena.
+We used a stage-structured, fishery model adapted from Biggs et al. (2009).
+Their original model contained trophic triangle dynamics between a harvested sport fish with juvenile and adult stages, and a single-stage planktivorous fish that was not part of the fishery.
+The model also contained basic foraging arena dynamics where juvenile sportfish and planktivores move between the foraging arena and refuge.
+In this model, adult sportfish can cannibalize juveniles and planktivores when they are in the foraging arena.
+Planktivores can prey on juvenile sportfish in the refuge and the foraging arena.
 Harvest rate and the amount of refuge available to fish are both externally controlled.

-We modified this model by replacing the single stage planktivore with a second two-stage sport fish species.
-Adults of both species can predate on their own juveniles and juveniles of the opposite species when juveniles are present in the foraging arena.
-Juveniles of both species compete with each other for resources as well.
-Here too, harvest rate and the amount of refuge available to fish are both externally controlled.
+We modified this model by replacing the single-stage planktivore with a second two-stage sport fish species or species complex.
+Adults of both species can cannibalize their own juveniles and juveniles of the opposite species when juveniles are present in the foraging arena.
+Juveniles of both species also interact with each other for resources.
+Similarly, harvest rate and the amount of refuge available to fish are both externally controlled.
 Our model is set up as a series of differential equations where adults are removed through catch and subsequent harvest (-qE1A1) and natural mortality (s1-1).
 New adults are produced by juveniles maturing at a constant rate(s1J1).
 As an example we provide the equations for species 1 adults (A1) and juveniles (J1).
 The equations for species 2 are identical with reversed subscripts.

 dA1dt=-qE1A1+(s1-1)A1+s1J1